zeebo/errs/README.md

 }
 ```

 Why is it better?
-[Error][Error]s come with a stack trace that is only printed
+Errors come with a stack trace that is only printed
 when a `"+"` character is used in the format string.
 This should retain the
 benefits of being able to diagnose where and why errors happen, without all of
 the noise of printing a stack trace in every situation.
 For example: